parflow/parflow/docs/user_manual/source/pfsystem.rst

    # CLM Settings:
    # ------------------------------------------------------------

-First we specify that we will be using ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12
-‘=̃12 ‘=̂12
-``CLM as the land surface model and provide the name of a directory that outputs will be written to.
+First we specify that we will be using ``CLM`` as the land surface model and provide the name of a directory that outputs will be written to.
 For this example we do not need outputs for each processor or a binary output directory.
 Finally we set the dump interval to 1, indicating that we will be writing outputs for every time step.
 Note that this does not have to match the dump interval for ParFlow outputs.
-Recall that earlier we set the ParFlow dump interval to 24.``
+Recall that earlier we set the ParFlow dump interval to 24.

 ::